Indiana Jones And The Last Crusade | 1989

 The school where Indy teaches is Rickmansworth Masonic School, Chorleywood Road (A404) just a couple of minutes north of Rickmansworth Station (rail: London Marylebone Station).
 The school previously supplied interiors for Raiders Of The Lost Ark.

 The search for the Grail takes Indy to Venice, where he finds a clue in the Church of San Barnaba, Campo San Barnaba in the laidback Dorsoduro district, across the Canal Grande from St Mark’s.
 If you want to see the real interior, the 1749 church is open daily from 7.30am to noon and 4.30pm to 7pm.
 Incidentally, Campo San Barnaba is the spot where Katherine Hepburn fell into the canal in David Lean's Summer Madness.
 As Steven Spielberg is such a Lean fan, this hardly seems to be coincidence.
+The piazza is also featured in the 2003 remake of The Italian Job.

 Although the Venice waterfront starts out as real, we’re soon back in England, with the high-speed chase being filmed around Tilbury Docks in Essex.